 Finnian travels to play at Tamworth, the Gympie Muster and a host of places in between to find friends who share his musical interests.
 At school, he says there are a couple of mates who like country, but most ask who Troy Cassar-Daley is.

-"It's surreal,” Scott Johnson says.
+"It's surreal,” Mr Johnson said.
 “People say 'you must be pretty proud'.
 I'd like a dollar for every time people say that because it's not really the appropriate word.
 I'm just waiting for someone to pinch me and wake me up."

 Like many young up-and-comers, Finnian has eyes on Nashville.
 He hopes to release new music this year.

-"With Aleyce on board," he says.
+"With Aleyce on board," he said.
 "It's amazing.
 She knows everyone and everything, and it's just incredible.

 "I just want to go as far as I can go, and play for the people who want to hear my music.
 I got acknowledged by my idol and a heap of great artists who told me to keep going, so I'm going to keep going.
 And that's it really."